 If you treat your pets like family, you will do anything and everything to ensure they are healthy, safe, and happy.
 At times, this may become difficult if there is an unexpected illness or an unfortunate accident.

-Like your human family, you can purchase insurance, such as Pet Assure, to protect your four-legged friends.
+Like your human family, you can purchase insurance to protect your four-legged friends.
 Pet insurance can cover the basics, like yearly checkups and vaccinations, to car accidents and lifetime illnesses.
 A low monthly payment helps pet families afford the care their beloved animal needs.